wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 But VSCode's windowing is much more configurable, which has enabled many add-ons that has made it the most feature-rich and thus most preferred editor today.

-1. Open a Mac Terminal:
+1. Open a Mac Terminal
 1. Install the GUI program using Homebrew:

-   <tt><strong>brew cask install visual-studio-code
+   <tt><strong>brew install --cask visual-studio-code
    </strong></tt>

 1. Navigate to a folder.